 For authn, client SSL certs are awesome, but not very common for web apps and services.
 I'd be very happy seeing pulp move to something more widely used for general web app authn.
 What do our peer projects do?
 Katello, foreman, candlepin, RHEV, ManageIQ, Openshift, etc. have all had to solve this problem.
 Hopefully we can make cross-project integration easier by participating in the same authn ecosystem as them.
 I think the next step here is to query some of those projects, and maybe also query the freeipa folks for their best practice suggestions.

 Content auth is completely separate.
 This is the way in which we require a client such as yum to present an entitlement certificate when trying to access yum repositories.
 The way in which this authn and authz happens will continue to be driven by candlepin, and we are just along for the ride as enforcers.

-#17 Updated by rglaue over 3 years ago
+#17 Updated by rglaue almost 4 years ago

 Please note, SessionIds in cookies are not RESTfully compliant, because the client's authorization is stored on the server.

 We want to keep Basic Auth - we use it alot for one-off tasks.
 However, we'd love to have something more REST friendly, like JSON Web Tokens (JWT), that we can use in place of Basic Auth.

 JWT is RESTfully compliant.
 It is stateless because "...the token is a self-contanined entity that conveys all the user information."